Tamworth railway station, New South Wales: Heritage listing

 Tamworth railway station building has high aesthetic significance as a unique and finely detailed first class station contributing to the townscape of Tamworth, which is further enhanced by the forecourt area and gardens.
 The building is a first class, single storey, rendered brick building of Victorian Italianate design.
 The building consists of painted face brick with stuccoed quoins, pediments, gables, and rendered window and door cornices and sills.
 The road facade is composed of three classical revival pedimented gables projecting from the main platform wing.
 Unlike other similar scaled buildings Tamworth station building has equal attention to detail and facade treatment on both the platform and road faces.

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 The site is of social significance to the local community on account of its lengthy association for providing an important source of employment, trade and social interaction for the local area.
 The site is significant for its ability to contribute to the local community's sense of place, is a distinctive feature of the daily life of many community members, and provides a connection to the local community's past.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 The station building, residences and other precinct elements provide an opportunity to research the development of the NSW railways and the role and importance of Tamworth.

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.

-The Tamworth railway station building has representative significance has a fine and intact example of a first class railway station building in NSW.
+The Tamworth railway station building has representative significance as a fine and intact example of a first class railway station building in NSW.
 Although each of the 19 first class station buildings constructed in NSW differed in design, each demonstrate in scale, quality and decorative detail the importance of the railways and the importance of these stations constructed at major regional centres throughout NSW.